 Vendor and Customer Relations

 In smaller companies, where employees work in multiple capacities, clerical positions include low level customer relations.
+If payments received need to be clarified, then accounts receivable clerks contact the customers.
+Vendors on unpaid invoices are followed up by accounts payable clerks.

 Book keeping clerks also handle accounts payable, payroll, accounts receivable and create financial reports in small companies.
 Larger companies have clerks that report to an accountant by completing some of these duties.